ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 2. **Classification Metrics**:

-    - Accuracy: 87% of predictions were correct, indicating good overall performance.
+    - **Accuracy**: 87% of predictions were correct, indicating good overall performance.
-    - Precision: 77%, showing the proportion of correctly identified 1 (longer than 48 hours) predictions out of all predicted 1 values.
+    - **Precision**: 77%, showing the proportion of correctly identified 1 (longer than 48 hours) predictions out of all predicted 1 values.
 A focus on reducing false positives could further improve this.
-    - Recall: 89%, highlighting the model's ability to identify most true 1 instances.
+    - **Recall**: 89%, highlighting the model's ability to identify most true 1 instances.
 This is particularly valuable when missing delayed requests has higher consequences.
-    - F1-Score: 82%, balancing precision and recall, showcasing the model's effectiveness in handling imbalanced data.
+    - **F1-Score**: 82%, balancing precision and recall, showcasing the model's effectiveness in handling imbalanced data.

 ![Classification Metrics - Accuracy, Precision, Recall and F1-Score](images/evaluation_metrics.png)